BatoolMM/R-markdown/_episodes_rmd/11-publishing-a-report.Rmd

 R Studio provides options to set the output type and a few other things but does not let the user select a destination folder for knitr output.
 But users CAN however add code to the yaml which allows finer control of the behavior of the knit button.
 Once you've set directives in the header YAML section of your R-markdown file everytime you hit 'knit', R Studio follows your customized directives as it processes the code to render your output.

-So, let's copy and paste the the following to our yaml header (at the end is fine after the bibliography and/or csl section):
+So, let's copy and paste the the following to our yaml header (placing the code after the bibliography and/or csl section should work.):

 ```
 ...